 Phone/Passport Dry Pouch

 The sun in the tropics is no joke.
 The more direct rays mean you burn more quickly.
 There is no better way to avoid sunburn than to keep the sun off you to begin with.
 Big hats are always in fashion on a cruise because they protect your face, shoulders and neck from getting sunburned.

 Everyone knows to bring some sandals if you’re headed to the beach, but if you’re going on a cruise then you should also bring some comfy walking shoes.
 Excursions (or just exploring the port) involves a lot of walking.
 You don’t want your feet to be uncomfortable while you are on vacation.

-Jacket or a Hoodie
+Jacket or a Hoodie for the Ship

 Think it’s all sun and warm weather if you’re sailing to the Caribbean?
 Think again.
 With the ship moving, the wind onboard can be chilly, especially at night.
 And if it rains?
 Things cool off dramatically.
-This is to say nothing of the air-conditioned places on the ship like the theater can can be downright cold.
-Pack a jacket or a hoodie just in case.
+This is to say nothing of the air-conditioned places on the ship — like the theater — can be downright cold.

 How do you pack Netflix?
-To be sure, not all wi-fi connections on a cruise allow streaming, and even if they do, internet is expensive on the ships.
-But Netflix allows you to download many episodes to your computer or tablet beforehand so you can watch without an internet connection.
+To be sure, not all wi-fi connections on a cruise allow streaming, and even if they do, internet is expensive on the ship.
+Netflix (and other streaming apps) allows you to download many episodes to your computer or tablet beforehand so you can watch without an internet connection.

 You may not realize how powerful the Caribbean sun is until it’s too late.
 That’s why you should pack plenty of sunscreen.
-Amazon offers up cheap sunscreen, but you can also find deals at your local supermarket.
+Amazon offers up inexpensive sunscreen, but you can also find deals at your local supermarket.

-Everyone knows it’s a good to bring sunscreen (unless you like looking like a lobster), but many people never think to bring aloe in case you get burned anyway.
-The lower latitudes of the Caribbean mean the sun is much stronger than you’re likely used to.
+Everyone knows it’s a good idea to bring sunscreen, but many people never think to bring aloe in case you get burned anyway.
+The lower latitudes of the Caribbean mean the sun is much stronger than your skin is likely used to.

 Swimsuit Cover Up

-Even at the beach, you don’t want to walk indoors flaunting what your mother gave you in a swimsuit.
+After time at the beach or the pool, you don’t want to walk indoors flaunting what your mother gave you in a swimsuit.
 Be sure to bring along a cover up that you can slip over your outfit to add a little modesty.

 There’s always a conundrum when you head out in the water.
 What do you do with your valuables?
 That’s why we suggest having a drybag.
 Put your items in the bag, seal, and roll it up and you have a splash-proof container that you can take into the water with you.

 Like a cellphone charger, you know to bring your shades on a cruise.
 The only problem is that it’s so easy to forget them at home or in the car.
 With the reflection of the sun off the ship and the water, having sunglasses is a must.

 If you want something to carry a change of clothes and some towels — without the bulk of a regular backpack — check out this lightweight bag.
 Because of the polyester material, it’s no big deal if it gets wet because it will dry quickly.
 If you don’t need it, the bag also folds down into a small pouch that takes up hardly any space in your luggage.

 One of our pastimes on the ship is to watch people struggle with laying their towel on their beach chair.
-With the ship constantly in motion, there is always a breeze on deck.
-Bringing a few clips like these can help keep your towel secure to your lounge chair and save you some stress. $8 for a pack of 4.
+With the ship constantly in motion, there is almost always a breeze on deck.
+So while you’re trying to relax, the corners of the towel are whipping up and down.

 And if you’re the sort of person who likes getting up early to be the first off the ship, then this $20 alarm clock is worth its weight in gold.

 Wrinkle-Release Spray (TSA Compliant)

 We don’t usually carry cash with us on a day-to-day basis.
 Credit cards are accepted everywhere here at home.
 However, on a cruise we make sure to pack enough cash to get us through the trip.

 Whether you are hanging out around the ship or heading into a port of call, it’s always nice to have a refillable bottle with you.
 This way you can always have some water nearby instead of having to find a restaurant to get a drink.
 We have used this one from Hydro Flask and loved it for our cruise as it kept things cool for a long time (though it is a bit pricey).

 TSA-Compliant Luggage Locks